-Learn to walk before you run - that seems to be the thinking behind the new driverless car pod the UK's Transport Systems Catapult has just unveiled.
+Learn to walk before you run - that seems to be the thinking behind the new self-driving car pod the UK's Transport Systems Catapult has just unveiled.

 The LUTZ Pathfinder, which can seat two people, won't actually drive on roads.
 Instead it will be taking to the pavements, proudly boasting the title of the first autonomous vehicle to work on footpaths.